 Contribute to other aspects of the IHTSDO mission and work plan as appropriate taking into account the skills and knowledge of SIG members.

-The (SIG) may also propose and advise on content development items for future inclusion in IHTSDO work plans.]
+The IPaLM SIG may also propose and advise on content development items for future inclusion in IHTSDO work plans.

 Principles underpinning SIG work